-- select and study a small natural area of their choice (~2mx2mx3m) by keeping an ongoing record of the flora and fauna observed - measure, count, describe, watch, sketch, record, photograph.... respect individuality - use resources to seek answers to questions that develop when observing the natural area.
-Extend their knowledge by testing hypothesis that encouraged through personal observations. - participate in class field trips to local beaches, forests, grasslands to gain and share knowledge about pioneer organisms (i.e. Lichens) right through to climax forests - demonstrate critical-thinking skills to understand the complexity in choosing the optimum path between the use ofwoodlots in terms of both economic and ecological value - be able to recognize the various stages of succession by its index plants and animals
+- select and study a small natural area of their choice (~2mx2mx3m) by keeping an ongoing record of the flora and fauna observed measure, count, describe, watch, sketch, record, photograph.... respect individuality - demonstrate the use of resources to seek answers to questions that develop when observing the natural area.
+Extend their knowledge by testing hypothesis that encouraged through personal observations. - participate in class field trips to local beaches, forests, grasslands to gain and share knowledge about pioneer organisms (i.e. Lichens) right through to climax forests - consider the use of woodlots in terms of both economic and ecological value; employ critical-thinking skills to understand the complexity in choosing the optimum path - recognize the various stages of succession by its index plants and animals